pospi/jschema.binding/README.md

 >>	 * `string`, `mixed`, `bool`<br />
 >>	   Sets the attribute at this index (specified by dot notation).
 >>	   Param 2 is the value to set, param 3 controls whether (true) or not (false) to suppress event firing.
 >> * `setId(newId)`
 >>   Sets the record's Id, which can be any scalar value. `idField` must be configured in options for this method to work.
 >> * `unset(attribute, suppressEvent)`<br />
 >>	 Unsets one of the record's attributes.
 Accepts 2 parameters: the property to erase (dot notation) and a boolean to allow suppressing event firing.
 >> * `clear(suppressEvent)`<br />
 >>	 Clear all data from the record.
 You may wish to override this method to reset the record's data to a clean state if your schema prohibits an empty record.
 >> * `clone(cloneEvents)`<br />
 >>	 Creates a duplicate of the record.
-If `true` is passed, the original object's instance events are copied as well.
-If the record's `idField` and `clearIdOnClone` options are set, this may also clear the new object's id attribute.
+If `true` is passed, the original record's instance events are copied as well.
+If the record's `idField` and `clearIdOnClone` options are set, this may also clear the new record's id attribute.
 >> * `validate(newData)`<br />
 >>	 Manually perform validation of some data against the record.
 The supplied data will be merged in to the record's current attributes and checked for validity.
 >> * `push(attribute, value, suppressEvent)`<br />